5.11. Control Theories

 Hirschi believed strong social bonds made people less likely to commit a crime.
 The components of a social bond include attachment, commitment, involvement, and belief.
 Please describe each of the components of the social bond and explain how each applies to your educational journey.
 How can you be attached, committed, involved, and believe in higher education?

-Gottfredson and Hirschi (1990) claimed their theory could explain all crime by all people.
+Gottfredson and Hirschi (1990) claimed their theory could explain all crimes by all people.
 They argued the lack of self-control was the primary cause of criminal behaviors.
 They claim most ordinary crimes require few skills to commit and have an immediate payoff.[4]
 There is not any long-term planning or goal; crimes are committed for immediate pleasure.
-Moreover, they claim, people who commit these ordinary crimes tend to be impulsive, insensitive to the suffering of others, short-sighted, and adventuresome.
+Moreover, they claim, that people who commit these ordinary crimes tend to be impulsive, insensitive to the suffering of others, short-sighted, and adventuresome.
 If true, these traits (low self-control) were established before the person started committing crimes and will continue to manifest throughout a person’s life.
 The root cause of low self-control is ineffective parenting.
 If parents are not attached to their child, supervise their child, recognize the child’s deviant behaviors, or discipline their child, the child will develop low self-control.
-Gottfredson and Hirschi claim self-control, or the lack thereof, is established by eight years old.
+Gottfredson and Hirschi claim self-control, or the lack thereof is established by eight years old.

 Control theories are vastly different from other criminological theories.
 They assume people are selfish and would commit crimes if left to their own devices.
 However, socialization and effective child-rearing can establish direct, indirect, personal, and social controls on people.
 These are all types of informal controls.